 - Borrowed and used instruments from the RMetS.

 - Created a 3D model of the Central England Temperature record and used it in teaching.

 - Planned, launched and evaluated a weather balloon launch with a significant meteorological learning aspect to the launch (not just ‘teddy into space’).

-- Cross-curriculum weather topic.
+- Cross-curriculum weather or climate topic.